soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-This schema defines that the data must be an object with the properties "name" and "age".
+This schema defines the data as an object with the properties "name" and "age".
 If any of these conditions are not met, the validation will fail.

 ### OneOf